 Not much in reality, but there doesn’t need to be!
 Once you have wrestled the box into position and opened it you will be presented with a power cable, the remote control (a simple zero fuss Apple remote which simply just works!), the manual on a USB stick and of course a rather heavy amplifier presented in a wonderful velvet protective bag.

-The new Vitus RI-101 is fabulous, but of course the cynics out there will be saying to themselves I would say that.
-Those who know me, will know how honest and upfront I am and those local customers who have heard both the RI-100 and the RI-101 know the reality of it!
-The 101 truly offers performance way past its price point and it certainly is closer to an SIA-025 than the RI-100 ever was.
-If you are looking for a one box amplifier that offers serious performance and gives you access to that ‘high end sound’ so many people crave, organise a demonstration.
+The all new Vitus RI-101 mk2 is fabulous, but of course the cynics out there will be saying to themselves I would say that.
+Those who know me, will know how honest and upfront I am.
+Just like the original 101 the mk2 truly offers performance way past its price point and it moves that little bit closer to an SIA-025.
+If you are looking for a one box amplifier that offers serious performance and gives you access to that ‘high end sound’ so many people crave, please get in touch and organise a demonstration.